zhaozeq/tiny-listener/README.md

 ### Remove an event listener

-By calling the `destroy` function that returned from previous operation [(see full demo)](https://github.com/zenorocha/good-listener/blob/master/demo/destroy.html).
+By calling the `destroy` function that returned from previous operation.

 ```js
 var listener = listen(".btn", "click", function(e) {